Stay Safe by using your Common Sense on Safari.

 4.-It is Common Sense to Get Travel Insurance:

 Travel insurance is often neglected since it means an additional expense.
-In the uncertain COVID-19 pandemic, it is another common-sense recommendation.
+In the uncertain COVID-19 Pandemic, it is another common-sense recommendation.

 We suggest that you do not book your Safari in Uganda without it!
 That is the best advice we can give you.
 99% plus Safaris go without a hitch, without a problem.
-There are, however, those rare, unforeseen times where Health, family, and work-related issues cause the cancellation of your Safari.
+There are, however, those rare, unforeseen times when Health, family, and work-related issues cause the cancellation of your Safari.

 Safari Travel Insurance adds a cost to your Safari, but you have peace of mind.